 Acute viral rhinitis:

 Acute viral rhinitis (the common cold) can be caused by a variety of viruses.
 Symptoms consist of runny nose, sneezing, congestion, postnasal drip, cough, and a low-grade fever.
 Stuffiness can be relieved by taking decongestants such as oxymetazoline or phenylephrine as a nasal spray or pseudoephedrine by mouth.
 These drugs, available over the counter, cause the blood vessels of the nasal mucous membrane to narrow (constrict).
 Nasal sprays should be used for only 3 or 4 days because after that period of time, when the effects of the drugs wear off, the mucous membrane often swells even more than before.
 This phenomenon is called rebound congestion.
-Antihistamines help control runny nose but cause drowsiness and other problems, especially in older people (see Aging and Drugs: Some Drugs Particularly Likely to Cause Problems in Older People).
+Antihistamines help control runny nose but cause drowsiness and other problems, especially in older people (see see Some Drugs Particularly Likely to Cause Problems in Older People).
 Antibiotics are not effective for acute viral rhinitis.

 Allergic rhinitis is caused by a reaction of the body's immune system to an environmental trigger.
 The most common environmental triggers include dust, molds, pollens, grasses, trees, and animals.
 Symptoms include itching, sneezing, runny nose, stuffiness, and itchy, watery eyes.
 A doctor may diagnose allergic rhinitis based on a person's history of symptoms.
 Often, the person has a family history of allergies.
 More detailed information may be obtained from blood tests or skin testing.